 Merit wage increases are designed to recognize improved worker performance and contribution to the organization.
 In theory, in a merit system workers earn wage increments proportional to their performance.
-As with the seniority system, however, once someone climbs to a given wage level at the dairy his wages are rarely reduced.
-Pay for performance plans (Chapter 1) can solve the problem of giving "permanent" raises based on present and past performance.
+As with the seniority system, however, once someone climbs to a given wage level his wages are rarely reduced.
+Incentive pay plans (Chapter 9) can solve the problem of giving "permanent" raises based on present and past performance.

 Incentives, however, can have a disrupting effect on an internal wage structure.
-Dairymen who use incentive pay systems for some jobs and not others may find workers in some lower
+Employers who use incentive pay systems for some jobs and not others may find workers in some lower "value" jobs earn more than those in higher level ones.15 Farm enterprises sometimes abandon their incentive programs or expand them to cover more jobs.